Paul in Romans 3:27 says:

 Paul in Romans 3 is trying to teach his Roman church audience his understanding of God’s righteousness, and that righteousness as justifying His rationale for inaugurating His New Covenant through the gift of His Son, that is inclusive not just of Israel (as was the Mosaic Covenant) but of “all nations” (i.e. Gentiles) as well.

 In Romans 3:9-20 we find Paul teaching that no one is righteous before God – Jew or Gentile.
-This is obviously a case made for his Jewish brethren as the Gentile members of the Church in Rome would have never had an expectation of a status of “righteous” before God.
+This is obviously a case made for his Jewish brethren as the Gentile members of the Church in Rome would have never had an expectation of the status of “righteous” before God.
 It was the Jew who thought and was taught that his people were the chosen of God and that if he was merely obedient in pursuing his adherence to the Mosaic covenant under which his people were formed, he would preserve his position in this covenant people and, therefore, his favor before God.
+(As, indeed, they would have, had they simply obeyed God.)

 At this point, Paul brings the hammer down on this understanding, declaring that it is by faith that one is justified before God, not “works of the law” (or anything else).
 And this is where we have to get down into the details of what was in Paul’s mind in writing these admonitions.

-And here we run into a long-running debate: by “faith” (πίστις), is Paul speaking about our faith that we have in his gospel?
-Or is he talking about God/Christ’s faithfulness in fulfilling the Abrahamic Covenant (the same Greek word is variously translated ‘faith’ or ‘faithfulness’ or even ‘belief’ depending on the context of its usage).
+And here we run into a long-standing debate: by “faith” (πίστις), is Paul speaking about our faith that we have in his gospel?
+Or is he talking about God/Christ’s faithfulness in fulfilling the Abrahamic Covenant and other scriptural prophecies (the same Greek word is variously translated ‘faith’ or ‘faithfulness’ or even ‘belief’ depending on the context of its usage)?

 The most persuasive, detail-focused argument I have seen[i] makes the case that Paul’s primary idea when in Romans he uses the term ‘πίστις’ is the faithfulness of God/Christ.
 Let’s look at his initial invocation of his ‘hammer’ re: faith, and see if this makes sense.